July 08 – 09 & July 10 – 11, 2025

 The focus of this 2-part 100 min session is on the basics of weed plant identification.
 Participants will learn about key plant parts for identification, features of grass and broadleaf weed seedlings, traits of families of weed species, and use of botanical keys for identification.
 Participants will receive 50 minutes of instruction, then spend 30 minutes on practicing identification skills on seedling plants, and 20 minutes reviewing the key features of the seedlings.

-Dr. Anita Dille, Professor, Weed Ecology, Department of Agronomy, Kansas State University.
+Dr. Dille, Professor, Weed Ecology, Department of Agronomy, Kansas State University.
 Anita Dille has been teaching weed identification in her undergraduate “Weed Science” course and has co-taught this session for 10 years.

-100 min
+100 Minutes

 Pest Management